ucb-stat133/stat133-spring-2018/labs/lab06-simple-functions.md

     ## [1] 12.56637

 Write a function `circle_area()` that calculates the area of a circle.
 This function must take one argument `radius`.
 Give `radius` a default value of 1.
+Don't forget to include roxygen comments to document your function!

 For example: